OWASP/www-project-cyclonedx/index.md

 * Vulnerability Disclosure Reports (VDR)
 * Vulnerability Exploitability eXchange (VEX)

-Strategic direction of the specification is managed by the CycloneDX Core Working Group, is backed by the [OWASP Foundation](https://owasp.org), and is supported by the global information security community.

 The CycloneDX project provides standards in XML, JSON, and Protocol Buffers, as well as a large [collection of official and community supported tools](https://cyclonedx.org/tool-center/) that create or interoperate with the standard.